Samsung/tizen-docs/docs/application/dotnet/guides/nui/animation-types.md

 <a name="1"></a>
 ## Key Frame Animation

-NUI provides support for animating between several different values, or key frames.
+NUI provides support for animating between several different values or key frames.
-A key frame takes a progress value between 0.0f and 1.0f (0 and 100% respectively) and portrays the value of the property when the animation has progressed that much.
+Key frame takes the progress value between 0.0f and 1.0f (0 and 100%) from the `keyFrames.Add` property and portrays the value of the property when the animation reaches to the progress value.
 You can create several key frames:

 ```